rcbyrne/Document-Highlighter/README.md

 I tried to be consistent with variable naming:

--Highlight: An annotation object
+- Highlight: An annotation object
--Block: a section of the textModel
+- Block: a section of the textModel
--RelativeOffset: Each block in the textModel keeps track of its offset from the start.
+- RelativeOffset: Each block in the textModel keeps track of its offset from the start.
 Relative offset is the offset from the start of the block to the current location
--AbsoluteOffset: Absolute offset is the offset from the start of the text model
+- AbsoluteOffset: Absolute offset is the offset from the start of the text model